chiupp/vessel-finder/README.md

 # Real-time AIS and Radar Data Visualization

-This project visualizes real-time AIS and radar data on a web-based map using Flask, Folium, and Bokeh.
+This project visualizes real-time AIS data on a web-based map using Flask, Folium, and Bokeh.

 ## Project Overview